 - Make sure to sew with a short stitch length as suggested by the instructions.

 - When you insert the cardboard at the end stages you are asked to glue the narrow fabric strips from the pipe tube to the cardboard base.
-I decided that by using velcro sewn onto the strips and also glued to the cardboard, it makes life easier should you need to remove the cardboard base.
+I decided that using velcro sewn onto the strips and also glued to the cardboard, makes life easier should you need to remove the cardboard base.

 Anyway, I decided to tweak the shape of the support piece and here is the original shape onto which I’ve drawn lines showing the slight modifications that I made.

 I trimmed off along the lines and this meant that the finished shape of my form around those areas, once stuffed with the polyester filling, was more elliptical and truer to my shape.

 Now that it’s complete, I’m really, really pleased with dressform #2 and I think it’s pretty damn close to my shape.
 And though I do say so myself I think it looks rather professional too.
 I much prefer this fabric as well and I think Frida (yes, I named her 🙂 ) and I will spend many a happy hour creating garments together….plus when you factor in the cost of everything you need to make it, including $24 for the PDF, I think it still works out cheaper than a standard ready made dressform.

 PS… here are the items I bought to complete my project (some may be affiliate links):

 Oh and finally, I nearly forgot to say that you can access the stuffing filling through hand holes in the cardboard base, which you can also remove if you need to, so you can always add or take out some filling in case your weight fluctuates a little.
 Useful eh?

 Thanks for stopping by and having a read.
 I hope you’re keeping well and trying to stay positive.
 Let me know in the comments if you feel tempted to try a custom form for yourself.